Nikostormkilla/s2cx/README.md

 # s2cx
-I basically just made this fork so I can edit this later.
+I basically just made this so I can maintain the world record of the first s2cx fork.